AdamDKing/210104-usf-bigdata/week1/notes.md

 - GitHub : GitHub is a free, commonly used remote repository for git.
 It lets us share a git repository across github itself and across multiple machines.

+- Package Manager : package managers download applications or parts of applications for you, installing and managing dependencies automatically.
+Managing dependencies means that if the application I want requires another application to function, my package manager will get both of them for me (the application I want and its dependency).
+Unix-like OSs have package managers for the OS that make installing new applications very easy.
+Windows does as well, Chocolatey and Scoop are options, Brew is an option on MacOS.
+On Ubuntu we'll use APT (Advanced Package Tool).
+  - Programming languages and runtime environments might also have package managers that we'll use to retrieve dependencies necessary for our code to function.

 Our notes and demos repo on github: https://github.com/AdamDKing/210104-usf-bigdata

+List of technologies for this week:
+  - WSL2 + Ubuntu (Windows only)
+    - 20.04 or 18.04 of Ubuntu
+    - You may need to enable virtualization in your BIOS.
+    - https://github.com/microsoft/WSL/issues/4103 will help if you get an error (Error: 0xc03a001a The requested operation could not be completed due to a virtual disk system limitation.
+Virtual hard disk files must be uncompressed and unencrypted and must not be sparse."
+)
+  - On Mac, you will probably want a package manager (Homebrew?)

+  Install on Mac/Windows:
+  - vscode

+  Install on Mac/Ubuntu: (use a package manager)
+  - git
+  - java 8 (openjdk is good)
+  - sbt (scala build tool)
+  - scala (not totally necessary with sbt, but nice)

+Commands for installation on Ubuntu:
+1. sudo apt update
+2. sudo apt upgrade
+3. sudo apt install openjdk-8-jdk
+4. sudo apt install scala

+### Intro Scala

+## REPL : Read, Evalulate (Eval), Print, Loop

+Scala comes with a REPL that lets us write interactive Scala code on the command line.
+This is very useful for exploring the language, because you get instant feedback on the commands you type.

+## Type system

+Scala is statically typed, which means our vars/vals have a type that cannot change.
+However, unlike Java, Scala does not require that you declare type, you can instead take advantage of the type inference in Scala to determine the appropriate type for for you vars/vals.

+## val vs var

+Use val to declare "values" that cannot change.
+Use var to declare "variables" that can change.